winery.

 Nik Antunovich

-HEAD WINEMAKER
+SENIOR WINEMAKER

 Hailing from New Zealand, Nik obtained his graduate diploma from Lincoln University in Lincoln, NZ, before working internationally in the USA, Austria, Germany, and France.
 He settled in the Niagara region and has now been part of several harvests in Ontario.